picoded/dockerfiles/base/ubuntu-base/README.md

 # picoded/ubuntu-base

-Represents the base package for many other Docker images, normalize to conform to our requirements as outlined inside the [base/README](https://github.com/picoded/dockerfiles/tree/master/base), read it up for more details.
+Represents the base package for many other Docker images, normalised to conform to our requirements as outlined inside the [base/README](https://github.com/picoded/dockerfiles/tree/master/base), read it up for more details.

 ## Standard environment variables